oasis-open/cti-stix-elevator/docs/stix-mappings.rst

     specify external information.
 Other properties like ``capec_id`` of ``AttackPatternType``, or ``cwe_id`` of ``VulnerabilityType`` were also used for external information, holding the ids of items in repositories or systems external to STIX.
-In STIX 2.0, the data type ``external-reference`` is used for all external information.
+In STIX 2.x, the data type ``external-reference`` is used for all external information.

+    The ``InformationSourceType`` object was also used in STIX 1.x to specify location information.

 -  Type

-    In STIX 2.0, the type of an object is defined to be a specific literal, and is recorded in the ``type`` property.
+    In STIX 2.x, the type of an object is defined to be a specific literal, and is recorded in the ``type`` property.
     The type of an object in STIX 1.x was either implicitly defined by its element name or explicitly using xsi:type.

 - Kill Chains

     In STIX 1.x, kill chains, with their phases, were defined using the ``KillChainType``, which is found in the ``Kill_Chains`` property of a ``TTP``.
 These kill chains phases were refered to in the ``TTP`` and ``Indicator`` ``Kill_Chain_Phases`` properties.
 In
-    STIX 2.0, kill chains and their phases are not explicitly defined, but are referenced using their common names.
+    STIX 2.x, kill chains and their phases are not explicitly defined, but are referenced using their common names.
     If the Lockheed Martin Cyber Kill Chain™ is used the ``kill_chain_name`` property must be ``lockheed-martin-cyber-kill-chain``, according to the specification.

-**STIX 1.x Properties Mapped Using STIX 2.0 Relationships**
+**STIX 1.x Properties Mapped Using STIX 2.x Relationships**

 *none*

-**STIX 1.x Properties Recorded in the STIX 2.0 Description Property**
+**STIX 1.x Properties Recorded in the STIX 2.x Description Property**

 -  ``Short_Description``

 -  ``Confidence``

-    The confidence concept is not present in STIX 2.0.
-However, the property name confidence has been reserved for future STIX versions.
+    The confidence concept is available only STIX 2.1.

 **STIX 1.x Properties Not Mapped**

 -  ``idref``

-    Relationships in STIX 2.0 make use of id references to indicate the source and target of the relationship.
-STIX 2.0 objects additionally use ``id`` references for any property whose suffix is ``ref`` or``refs``.
+    Relationships in STIX 2.x make use of id references to indicate the source and target of the relationship.
+STIX 2.x objects additionally use ``id`` references for any property whose suffix is ``ref`` or``refs``.
-    The decision available in STIX 1.x to specify related objects by embedding them is not available in STIX 2.0.
+    The decision available in STIX 1.x to specify related objects by embedding them is not available in STIX 2.x.

 -  ``Related_Packages``

-    STIX 1.x packages correspond to STIX 2.0 bundles.
-However, bundles cannot refer to other bundles, so there is no way to express this property in STIX 2.0.
+    STIX 1.x packages correspond to STIX 2.x bundles.
+However, bundles cannot refer to other bundles, so there is no way to express this property in STIX 2.x.

 -  ``Version``

-    Individual STIX objects do not have their own STIX version in STIX 2.0.
+    Individual STIX objects do not have their own STIX version in STIX 2.x.
 A bundle has the property ``spec_version``, which applies to all objects that are contained in the bundle.

 Versioning
 ~~~~~~~~~~~~~~~~~~~

 STIX 1.x supported the versioning of objects, but it was a feature that was rarely used.
-STIX 2.0 support of
+STIX 2.x support of
 versioning is based on two common properties: ``modified`` and ``revoked``.
 However, the elevator does not support
 converting STIX 1.x versioned objects, in the unlikely inclusion of such objects.